-This mass appraisal followed the TCAD reappraisal plan for tax years 2019 and 2020 as adopted by the Tyler County Appraisal District Board of Directors.
-The Plan included finishing up with Woodville ISD and moving into Colmesneil and Chester, time permitting due to maintenance appraisal.
+This mass appraisal followed the TCAD reappraisal plan for tax years 2021 and 2022 as adopted by the Tyler County Appraisal District Board of Directors.
+The Plan was interrupted by the lingering effects of COVID-19.
 The migration from MARS to PACS appraisal system ended and TCAD remains in a full client/customer mode.
 Harris Govern continues to provide superior support, except for certain conversion issues.